Home » Salads » Summer Grain Salad with fresh vegetables and herbs

 If you love this recipe, please give it 5 stars!

-I hope you love this grain salad as much as we do!
+I hope you love this summer grain salad as much as we do!
 Please consider rating and/or commenting.

 Your shares help this site to grow and I appreciate it so much.
 Do you know someone who would like this?
 I’d love it if you would share it on Facebook or pin it to your favorite recipe board.